 Ahh – now this verse is not one of great joy because it reminds us that along with rightly dividing the word of truth, as was Christ rejected and had a life of affliction, so did Paul and his followers and as do we, if we follow the teachings of the risen Saviour through the teachings of the apostle Paul as found in word by word detail in a King James Bible.

 It can be encouraging, though – because we find out that being physically blessed and happy in this world is NOT the test of truth, which is encouraging in that it reminds us that ‘our day’ is coming in eternity, not today.
 And so the afflicted life seems to be easier to deal with if one knows the power of God, which is the risen Christ, is in their life!

+The Power of God during the Future Tribulation

+1Pe 1:5 Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.

+A more detailed study shows that their own faith will be needed to keep their salvation because their faith will be based on their walk, not on imputed righteousness, etc..
+If they don’t take the mark 666, etc. then the power of God will reveal their salvation in the end…

+Rev 12:10 And I heard a loud voice saying in heaven, Now is come salvation, and strength, and the kingdom of our God, and the power of his Christ: for the accuser of our brethren is cast down, which accused them before our God day and night.

+Yes, the power of God will eventually put Satan in his place.
+Revelation 19+

+Yet thou shalt be brought down to hell, to the sides of the pit.

+They that see thee shall narrowly look upon thee, and consider thee, saying,

+Is this the man that made the earth to tremble, that did shake kingdoms;

+That made the world as a wilderness, and destroyed the cities thereof;

+that opened not the house of his prisoners?

+Isaiah 14:15-17

+And the beast was taken, and with him the false prophet that wrought miracles before him, with which he deceived them that had received the mark of the beast, and them that worshipped his image.
+These both were cast alive

+into a lake of fire burning with brimstone.

+Rev 19:20,21